- North Allegheny School District

 PENNSYLVANIA OFFICE OF VOCATIONAL REHABILITATION

 NASD is proud to partner with the Pennsylvania Office of Vocational Rehabilitation (OVR) to provide Pre-Employment Transition Services to students.
-The services provided by the OVR are free to individuals who meet income criteria.
+The services provided by the OVR are free to individuals who meet agency criteria.
 OVR can provide a wide range of individualized services to eligible applicants, which may include but are not limited to the following.

 - Pre-Employment Transition Services